Chunyu-Lin-bjtu/autoware-wiki/Docker.md

 To install Autoware, we strongly recommend using our Docker environments.
 The supported version of Autoware is newer than 1.6.0.
-In case that you do not want to use Docker for installation, please follow the instruction provided by [README.md](https://github.com/CPFL/Autoware/blob/master/README.md).
+In case that you do not want to use Docker for installation, please follow the instruction provided by [Source Build](https://github.com/CPFL/Autoware/wiki/Source-Build).

 ## Generic x86 (64 bits)